openconfig/featureprofiles/feature/platform/transceiver/zr_tunable_parameters_test/README.md

     between the modules should pass through an optical switch that can be controlled through automation to simulate a fiber cut.
 *   To establish a point to point ZR link ensure the following:
-      * Both transceivers states are enabled
+      * Both transceivers states are enabled.
       * Validate setting 400ZR optics module tunable laser center frequency across frequency range 196.100 - 191.400 THz for 100GHz grid.
       * Validate setting 400ZR optics module tunable laser center frequency